Prodigal son returns, Lachlan Murdoch back in News Corp

 However, Lachlan's track record after striking out on his own has been marked by several spectacular failures.

-His first move, a highly leveraged A$3.3 billion ($3.04 billion) bid with friend and fellow media dynasty heir James Packer for pay-TV company Consolidated Media Holdings fell through as the global financial crisis took hold.
+His first move, a highly leveraged A$3.3 billion (1.83 billion pounds) bid with friend and fellow media dynasty heir James Packer for pay-TV company Consolidated Media Holdings fell through as the global financial crisis took hold.

 Another ill-fated foray with Packer was the creation of telecommunications company One.Tel during the dotcom boom.
 The pair lost A$1 billion when the company collapsed.